 Bottomless brunches are EVERYWHERE in Dubai.
 Every hotel does them, every beach club, so how an earth do you choose which one to do?
-We did a little research, but mainly we spoke to people we know who visit Dubai regularly, and all of their recommendations were the same – go to Zero Gravity Tropical bottomless brunch.
+We did a little research, but mainly we spoke to people we know who visit Dubai regularly, and all of their recommendations were the same.
+Go to Zero Gravity bottomless brunch.

-This was perfect for our trip schedule, as Tropical Brunch takes place every Friday, from 1-5pm.
-The Friday of the trip so happened to be Craig’s birthday, so it seemed like a pretty good way to celebrate!
+This was perfect for our trip schedule, as Tropical Brunch, the name Zero Gravity bottomless brunch event is known, takes place every Friday, from 1-5pm.
+The Friday of the trip so happened to be Craig’s birthday, so it seemed like a pretty perfect way to celebrate!

 Zero Gravity bottomless brunch – Venue and information

-The skydivers land right by the beach and the planes also take off there, which is a pretty cool thing to watch, especially when waiting for the brunch to begin!
+The skydivers land right by the beach and the planes also take off there.
+They are pretty cool to watch, especially when waiting for the brunch entertainment to begin!

 If you are feeling extra flash, they also have VIP packages with cabanas and big round sofas by the pool available.
 These were pretty pricey and needed a minimum of four people to book.